 On the cliffs we could see for the first time the blue-footed bollels typical of Galapagos.
 At the end we were snorkeling a little on the beach and watched the sea lions, who also like to take the benches 🙂

-At about eight we had dinner at a nearby restaurant and watched the final of the Superbowl 🙂
+At about eight we had dinner at a nearby restaurant in San Cristobal and watched the final of the Superbowl 🙂

 All travelogues from Ecuador & Galapagos-IslandOur 10 days on the Galapagos Islands are definitely one of the highlights of our world tour.
 We enjoyed the magnificent Nataur and the fascinating animal world incredibly well.
 No matter if San Cristobal, Santa Cruz, Isabella, Floreana or North Seymour - every island is completely unique and there is always something new to discover.